hiyama341/teemi/README.rst

 Colab notebooks
 ---------------
-As a proof of concept we show how teemi and literate programming can be used to streamline bioengineering workflows.
+As a proof of concept we wanted to show how teemi and literate programming can be used to streamline bioengineering workflows.
-These workflows should serve as a guide or a help to build your own workflows and thereby harnessing the power of literate programming with teemi.
+These workflows should serve as a guide or a help to build your own.

-Specifically, in this first study we present how teemi and literate programming to build simulation-guided, iterative, and evolution-guided laboratory workflows for optimizing strictosidine production in yeast.
+Specifically, in this first study we present how we used teemi and literate programming to build simulation-guided, iterative, laboratory workflows for optimizing strictosidine production in yeast.
 If you wanna read the study you can find the pre-print `here <https://www.biorxiv.org/content/10.1101/2023.06.18.545451v1>`__.

 Below you can find all the notebooks developed in this work.